Prannesh45/Terraform/README.md

 <p>This is a repository where you can start learning Teraform right from scratch just by following the mentioned steps.</p>
 <p>I will be sharing by learnings what I learn from Terraform Documentations and other external third party resources</p>

+<h2>Repository Structure</h2>

+<p>Repository is divided in 10 structures right from Pre-requisites, installation until provsioning and best-practices</p>